rlee-aviatrix/chargepoint/README.md

 #### Validation

+- From the AWS Management Console, verify that the 0.0.0.0/0 route in the private route tables point to the ENIs of the new egress gateways.
 - From an instance within the VPC, validate that traffic is correctly allowed or denied based on egress FQDN filters and stateful firewall policies.

 ## Rollback